 Location: Underway to Fernando de Noronha

-Today started off with normal watches, watch team 2 from 8-12, watch team 3 from 12-4 and watch team 1 from 4-8.
-My watch, watch team one, was lucky enough to watch the beautiful sunrise and think about how lucky we are to be able to have this experience and to experience it together, as the Argonauts.
+Today started off with normal watches, watch team two from 8-12, watch team three from 12-4, and watch team one from 4-8.
+My watch, watch team one, was lucky enough to watch the beautiful sunrise and think about how lucky we are to be able to have this experience and to experience it together as the Argonauts.
 We have all had a relatively busy day aboard Argo.
-After a delicious lunch and lunch clean up we had class, first was OCE (oceanography) and then SLD (Student Leadership Development) where we were told to write down and discuss, if you wanted to, our strengths and weaknesses.
-For some, like me, this exercise was difficult but we were able to learn from each other and think of new strengths or weaknesses that we have.
-After SLD we had a how to presentation by Helen, about toning.
-Straight after class finished and we were beginning to pack away our laptops and files we were faced with a very loud fire alarm drill.
+After a delicious lunch and lunch clean-up, we had class; first was OCE (oceanography) and then SLD (Student Leadership Development), where we were told to write down and discuss if you wanted to, our strengths and weaknesses.
+For some, like me, this exercise was difficult, but we were able to learn from each other and think of new strengths or weaknesses that we have.
+After SLD, we had a how-to presentation by Helen about toning.
+Straight after the class finished, and we were beginning to pack away our laptops and files, we were faced with a very loud fire alarm drill.

-Tonight’s squeeze question that I chose consisted of something called the Pandora box, it is where you are able to take away something in the world and replace it with something else.
-We had a few that consisted of getting rid of animal cruelty, poverty or whole hunger while Emma’s consisted of getting rid of Justin Bieber, and some of the things that we would put into the world in replacement would be chocolates that didn’t make you fat and mandatory nap times.
+Tonight’s squeeze question that I chose consisted of something called the Pandora box; it is where you are able to take away something in the world and replace it with something else.
+We had a few that consisted of getting rid of animal cruelty, poverty, or whole hunger.
+In contrast, Emma’s consisted of getting rid of Justin Bieber, and some of the things that we would put into the world in replacement would be chocolates that didn’t make you fat and mandatory nap times.

 Speaking of nap times, I think it is that time of night for me to retire to my cabin and catch up on maybe a little bit of work and get some sleep, and be prepared for a 12-4 AM watch.